rprt/rspec-page-regression/README.md

 Rspec-page-regression uses [PhantomJS](http://www.phantomjs.org/) to headlessly render web page snapshots, by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).
 You can also use the Selenium driver to test against real browsers.

+Rspec-page-regression is tested on ruby 1.9.3, 2.1.0, and jruby

 ## Installation